robilemos89/adback-wordpress/adback-solution-to-adblock/README.txt

 AdBack proposes a very easy ready-to-use solution for all the WordPress website owners.
 It allows you to use AdBack’s solution directly from the WordPress interface where the main data are displayed.
 You can also access at every moment all the detailed statistics on the AdBack dashboard.

 Find loads of statistics about the adblockers with AdBack:

-- The number of activations/deactivations
+* The number of activations/deactivations
-- The number of adblockers users allowing the acceptable ads of Eyeo
+* The number of adblockers users allowing the acceptable ads of Eyeo
-- The type of adblocker used
+* The type of adblocker used
-- The estimated lost revenue
+* The estimated lost revenue
-- The number of blocked analytics (Google Analytics, AT Internet)
+* The number of blocked analytics (Google Analytics, AT Internet)

 Create automatic personalized reports with all the variables you’re interested in.

 With AdBack, you can lock the access to your content to your adblocker users and display personalized messages depending on the different user profiles you’ll identify with our tool.
 Ask them to deactivate their adblocker or propose:

-- To answer surveys
+* To answer surveys
-- Paywalls
+* Paywalls
-- Newsletter subscriptions
+* Newsletter subscriptions
-- To watch a video ad to access the content
+* To watch a video ad to access the content

 You can personalize your messages with colors, logos, different templates and themes.

 Target the profile of your adblocker users depending on:

-- Geolocation
+* Geolocation
-- Browser language
+* Browser language
-- Connection types
+* Connection types
-- Operating system
+* Operating system
-- Browsers
+* Browsers
-- Desktop/mobile
+* Desktop/mobile
-- Screen resolution
+* Screen resolution
-- Page views
+* Page views
-- Bounce rate
+* Bounce rate
-- Duration
+* Duration
-- Recurrence
+* Recurrence
-- Referral traffic
+* Referral traffic

+== Changelog ==

+= 1.1.3 =
+* First logged version